Skip to the content.

 end

-If you want to make the animation slower, we can divide the time by some value.
-Note that this will produce float values like 4.5 or something, so it wouldn’t shift the full 1/8 step.
+If we want to make the animation slower, we can divide the time by some value to essentially make time go slower for our animation.
+Note that this will produce floating point values like 9/2=4.5, so it wouldn’t shift the full 1/8 step and display some weird selection inbetween our frames.
 To fix this we can floor it to the next integer.

 function events.tick()